Our People

 Chloe Cull, Pouarataki Curator Māori

 Chloe has recently joined the Gallery in this newly created Pouarataki Curator Māori position.
-Chloe (Ngāi Tahu, Ngāi te Ruahikihiki) has a background in te reo Māori and education, and in this role will be focussing on the work of Māori, Pacific, and indigenous artists globally.
+Chloe (Ngāi Tahu, Ngāi te Ruahikihiki) has a background in te reo Māori and education, and in this role will be focusing on the work of Māori, Pacific, and indigenous artists globally.
 She enjoys working with artists on the development of new projects, and facilitating community engagement with toi Māori.